AiswaryaPM98/Portfolio/README.md

 ## Data Analyst
 ### About Me

 I am Aiswarya P M from Kerala.
-With a solid educational background in Mathematics, complemented by recent hands-on training and certification in Google Data Analytics, I am eager to leverage my skills and experience to contribute to your team and drive business improvement through actionable insights.

-During my tenure as a Data Analyst Intern at Titan Tech Emirates Pvt Ltd, I gained practical experience in collecting, cleaning, and analyzing data from diverse sources.
-I collaborated closely with the data analytics team to conduct exploratory data analysis, develop visualizations, and generate insightful reports for stakeholders.
-My role also involved interpreting analysis results and providing recommendations to enhance business processes, demonstrating my ability to translate data into valuable insights.

-I am experienced in SQL for data manipulation and analysis, and I am also familiar with tools such as Tableau, R, and Power BI, enabling me to effectively analyze and visualize data to drive informed decision-making.
-My educational background includes a Master's degree in Mathematics and a Bachelor's degree in Mathematics with Statistics, reflecting my commitment to quantitative analysis and data-driven decision-making.
+With a solid educational background in Mathematics, an Operations professional with hands-on experience in process management, data handling, and cross-functional coordination.
+Currently working in an operations role and actively seeking an opportunity in data analysis to apply analytical skills, problem-solving abilities, and a strong interest in data-driven decision-making.

 ---